Morris Brown College: Athletics

-The Marching Wolverines
+Marching Wolverines

 Morris Brown College was well known for its popular and sizable marching band program, "The Marching Wolverines", and danceline "Bubblin Brown Sugar."
 Both were strongly featured in the 2002 box office hit Drumline and invited to perform at the first Honda Battle of the Bands event in 2003.
 In 2006, the rappers OutKast released a song named "Morris Brown" that featured the marching band.

 Due to accreditation problems at the college in the 2000s, the band program eventually discontinued.
-There have been conversations by Morris Brown's leadership to bring back the marching band program and athletics now the school is accredited again.
+There have been conversations by Morris Brown's leadership to bring back the marching band program and athletics now that the school is accredited again.

+In popular culture

+Morris Brown's campus has been used as a primary or partial filming location for various television shows and movies including: